edgeflip/edgeflip/README.md

 Statsd/Graphite
 -----------------

-If you don't do this, things should still work.
-I hope.
+If you skip this, things still work.
 Also, this is very much a developer setup - production will be a centralized service.

 1. Install [node & npm](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager#ubuntu-mint)
-2. Install [Graphite](http://graphite.wikidot.com/): `sudo apt-get install graphite-carbon`
-3. Clone [statsd](https://github.com/etsy/statsd) in your working directory: `git clone git://github.com/etsy/statsd.git
+2. Clone [statsd](https://github.com/etsy/statsd) in your working directory: `git clone git://github.com/etsy/statsd.git
-4. Start the server: `node statsd/stats.js statsdConfig.js`
+3. Start the server: `node statsd/stats.js statsdConfig.js`

+* [Graphite on
+Ubuntu](https://github.com/janoside/ubuntu-statsd-graphite-setup) is painful (be sure to use a separate virtualenv if you attempt this).

+* As an alternative, [Hosted Graphite](https://www.hostedgraphite.com/) is super-easy to use with this [statsd plugin](https://github.com/hostedgraphite/statsdplugin) (also includes [tasseo](https://github.com/obfuscurity/tasseo) real-time dashboards).

 Celery
 --------------